 The blood supply to the foreskin and glans is provided by the superficial penile arteries.
 The arteries are derived from the inferior external pudendal arteries which are branches of the femoral arteries.
 The penile arteries travel in the superficial fascia of the penis and above Buck’s fascia.3 The left and right superficial penile arteries freely communicate over the midline.
 Superficial veins accompany the arteries and ultimately drain to the saphenous veins in the thighs.
 The lymphatics travel deep to Buck’s fascia and ultimately empty into the inguinal chain of lymph nodes.
 The somatic nerves to the foreskin are derived from the pudendal nerves.4

 A dorsal slit is performed to reduce a paraphimosis or phimosis when other less invasive techniques are unsuccessful.
 A paraphimosis is the inability to replace the retracted foreskin over the glans into its naturally occurring position (Chapter 179).
 It is considered an emergency since prolonged retraction of the foreskin creates a constricting ring that quickly compromises vascular and lymphatic circulation with eventual engorgement and necrosis of the glans and foreskin.
-A phimosis is the inability to retract the distal foreskin over the glans penis (Chapter 180).5,6 A phimosis is no longer present once ...
+A phimosis is the inability to retract the distal foreskin over the glans penis (Chapter 180).5,6 A phimosis is no longer present once the foreskin can be ...